 In connection with the settlement of Alessi v.
 Beracha, (Del.
 Ch.), a class action brought on behalf of the former minority shareholders of Earthgrains, Chancellor Chandler commented: “I give credit where credit is due, Ms. Quitt.
 You did a good job and got a good result, and you should be proud of it.”

-Ms. Quitt has focused her practice on shareholder rights and ERISA class actions but also handles general commercial and consumer litigation.
+Ms. Quitt has focused her practice on shareholder rights, securities class actions, and ERISA class actions but also handles general commercial and consumer litigation.
 Ms. Quitt serves as a member of the S.D.N.Y.
 ADR Panel and has been consistently selected as a New York Metro Super Lawyer.